lcorr8/rails-videolib/multiple-users-notes.md

 [x]    .show what type of user you are.
 []    .make a request button to request flatiron status.
 [x]    .make view for the secret stats pages
-[]    .style all links with black letters and green underline? or all green with green underline?
+[x]    .style all links with black letters and green underline? or all green with green underline?
-[]    .style titles h1 and h2 green and numbers in the section page green as well.
+[x]    .style titles h1 and h2 green and numbers in the section page green as well.
-[]    .style h3 black
+[x]    .style h3 black

 [x]7.
 Add conditionals to views
 [x]    .if ratings present, show, else nothing
-[x]    .if no one has rated a video show empty stars
+[x]    .if no one has rated a video show empty stars [x]8. test views

-[]8. test views
 [x]    .stats page
 [x]      .when you have seen 0 flatiron videos
 [x]      .when you have seen 0 general videos